Which are the supporting documents and expenses of real property sellers?

 16. Energy Performance Certificate

-Since 1.1.2011 for each property with a surface area of more than 50 sqm, an energy performance certificate is required.
+An energy performance certificate is required since 1.1.2011 for each property with a surface area of more than 50 sqm.

 17. Certificate of non -existence of unauthorized constructions